ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/build_a_model.md

     This would still prevent building both environments simultaneously.

 ### Specify the package _Spack_ version element {: id='spack-version'}
-A _Spack_ version can be assigned to development package by setting a version specifier.<br>
+A _Spack_ version can be assigned to a development package by setting a version specifier.<br>
 The syntax for the version specifier varies depending whether the package source code is [remote](#spack-version-remote-package) or [local](#spack-version-local-package).

 #### Specify the package _Spack_ version for a remote package source {: id='spack-version-remote-package'}